LauWyeRock/RecommendationSystem/Submission/README.md

 Precision - this measures the proportion of recommended items that are relevant

 Recall - this measures the proportion of relevant items that are recommended

-- Rating Metrics: These are used to evaluate how accurate a recommender is at predicting ratings that users gave to items

-Root Mean Square Error (RMSE) - measure of average error in predicted ratings

-R Squared (R2) - essentially how much of the total variation is explained by the model

-Mean Absolute Error (MAE) - similar to RMSE but uses absolute value instead of squaring and taking the root of the average

-Explained Variance - how much of the variance in the data is explained by the model

 - Non accuracy based metrics: These do not compare predictions against ground truth but instead evaluate the following properties of the recommendations